WenshuaiJiangCorn/sl-experiment-wj/README.md

 13. `image`.
 Moves the HeadBar and LickPort to the predefined brain imaging position stored inside non-volatile Zaber device memory.
 This is used when checking the cranial windows of newly implanted animals.
 14. `snapshot`.
 Generates a snapshot of the Zaber motor positions, Mesoscope positions, and the screenshot of the cranial window.
-This saves the system configuration for the checked animal, so that it can be reused during future training and experiment runtimes
+This saves the system configuration for the checked animal so that it can be reused during future training and experiment runtimes

 ### sl-lick-train